biomancy/zhunt-rs/README.md

 ### Compatibility

-This version has been tested against the original C implementation with all single-precision floating-point types replaced by double-precision types.
-The output for human mtDNA, a random 1kb sequence, and subsequences of human chrY or HSV-1 genome matches identically with the output of the modified C implementation (see tests; 6 digits after the decimal point are identical).
+This version has been tested against the original C implementation compiled with all compile optimizations turned off.

-Unfortunately, attempts to match the output of the original implementation with mixed single/double precision calculations were unsuccessful.
-This discrepancy is likely related to how floats are handled by the GCC compiler compared to LLVM with default settings.
-Limited experimentation with float-related compiler flags did not yield a solution.
+The output for human mtDNA, a random 1kb sequence, and subsequences of human chrY or HSV-1 genome matches the output of the C implementation (see tests; 12 digits after the decimal point are identical).

-Reference output was generated using the `tests/resources/make-references.sh` script.
+Reference outputs were generated using the `tests/resources/make-references.sh` script.
 The reference implementation used is also provided in the same folder (`zhunt3-reference.c`).

 ### Development